rockstor/rockstor-doc/rufus-howto/rufus_howto.rst

 At this point if you'd like to check the hash valued for your download select the check mark button to the right of the drop down button, mouse over tool tip shows:
-"Computer the MD5, SHA1, and SHA256 Checksums for the selected image" When calcculation are complete you'll see a pop-up window like this
+"Computer the MD5, SHA1, and SHA256 Checksums for the selected image" When calculations are complete you'll see a pop-up window like this.

-Note: If you downloaded through BitTorrent, this check is completed as part of it's internal workings
+Note: If you downloaded through BitTorrent, this check is completed as part of its internal workings

 .. image:: rufus34_hash_complete.png
    :scale: 100%
    :align: center

-Click OK to close the window, and we can proceed with USB creation
+Click OK to close the window, and we can proceed with USB creation.

 Leave all of the defaults as is, and click the **START button** Rufus 3.4 will display a pop up box identifying this image as an "ISOHybrid" Image, and give you 2 choices